 We hope you find this booklet useful in guiding you through the post 18 options and applications process as a family as well as the support available at Waddesdon.

 If you have any further questions or require more information, please do not hesitate to contact us at school.
+We are all here to help.

 Yours sincerely,